Reported in New York Official Reports at Ultimate Health Prods., Inc. v Travelers Ins. Co. (2019 NY Slip Op 51620(U))

 against

-Appeal from an order of the Civil Court of the City of New York, Kings County (Devin P. Cohen, J.), entered December 14, 2016.
-The order, insofar as appealed from and as limited by the brief, denied the branch of defendant’s cross motion seeking summary judgment dismissing so much of the complaint as sought to recover upon the unpaid portion of plaintiff’s claims.
+Appeal from an order of the Civil Court of the City of New York, Kings County (Richard J. Montelione, J.), entered December 20, 2016.
+The order granted defendant’s motion for summary judgment dismissing the complaint and denied plaintiff’s cross motion for summary judgment.

 ENTER: